paviko/trading-data-stream/Readme.md

 # Maven Dependency

 Library

 ```
 <dependency>
     <groupId>com.limemojito.oss.trading.trading-data-stream</groupId>
     <artifactId>model</artifactId>
-    <version>1.1.0</version>
+    <version>1.2.0</version>
 </dependency>
 ```

 Check out the source to see a working example in example-cli (Spring Boot command line).

 ---

 # Changes

+## 1.2.0

+* Improved CSV model by introducing a base class that can be extended for other projects.

 ## 1.1.0

 * Stop searches at the Beginning of Time - arbitrarily defaulted to be 2010-01-01T00:00:00Z.
 * Allow configuration of the Beginning of Time.
 * Aggregate for a number of bars before a given instant.
 * Aggregate for a number of bars after a given instant.
 * Added delayed n-retry with exponential backoff on Dukascopy IO failure.
 Defaults to 3X and 2 second.
 * Upped the rate limit after discovering 500s are occasional errors on empty paths.
 * Added a cache primer application to test load limits (concurrent requests).

 ## 1.0.0

 * Initial release to open source.
 * Search ticks by symbol, time range,
 * Aggregate bars by time range.
 * Convert models (Tick, Bar) to csv.
 * Cache dukascopy files Direct No Cache, Local Cache and S3 Cache.